Why We Built Onira

 I want to tell you why I built this.

 Not the polished version — the honest one.
-The version where I admit that I spent three months in late 2024 juggling eight different tools to produce a single 12-minute documentary about the history of the internet, and by the end of it I wanted to burn everything down and never make another video.
+The version where I admit that I spent three months in late 2024 juggling eight different tools to produce a single documentary about the history of the internet, and by the end of it I wanted to burn everything down and never make another video.

 The output was good.
 The process was a disaster.